 Easy 30-minute brownie recipe

-These easy homemade fudgy brownies are the result from all my experimenting.
+These easy homemade fudgy brownies are the result from all of my experimenting.
 They have become one of my kids most requested treats.
 Whenever I bring a batch of these brownies somewhere to share they never last long!

 I don't serve dessert every day, but on Fridays I always like to bake a sweet treat to celebrate the end of the school and work week.
 This recipe is simple enough that your kids can help.
 It is not complicated and requires just a few dishes, which to me is just right for a Friday or weekend treat.